Lence-Dev/Lence-Dev/README.md

 ---

 ### 👨🏻 **About Me**
-I am a web application developer who has just started in the world and I want to learn and improve my technical skills as much as I can.
+I am a student web application developer, currently finishing my degree.
+I am expanding my knowledge in both front-end and back-end.
+I love to learn and build something new, productive, innovative and creative.

 ### 🧑🏻‍💻 **Tech**
 <p align="center">